Inxo/s3-dropzone/README.md

 # File Drop App

 File Drop App is a simple Golang application with a graphical interface using the Fyne library.
-The application provides a file drop zone, and after dragging a file into this zone, it displays the path to that file.
+The application provides a file drop zone, and after dragging a file into this zone, it automatically uploads the file to your personal S3 storage and generates a shareable link for easy sharing.

 ## Installation